 "Coding is a core function in ATLAS.ti that lets you “tell” the software where the interesting things are in your data. ... the main goal of categorizing your data is to tag things to define or organize them.
 In the process of categorization, we compare data segments and look for similarities.
 All similar elements can be grouped under the same name.
 By naming something, we conceptualize and frame it at the same time" (Friese, 2019).

 You can create codes that have not (yet) been used for coding.
 Such codes are called "free" codes.
 This can for example be useful when ideas for codes come to mind during normal coding work and that cannot be applied to the current segment but will be useful later.
 Sometimes you also need free codes for expression conceptual connections in networks.
-If you already have a list of codes, possibly including code descriptions and groupings elsewhere, you can use the option: Importing A List Of Codes in the main manual.
+If you already have a list of codes, possibly including code descriptions and groupings elsewhere, you can use the option: Importing A List Of Codes.